Vesting

 struct.

-We can access the field from the context using the dot notation:
+We can access the field from the transaction using the dot notation:

 field is a list of PPubKeyHash